2008 Barrow-in-Furness Borough Council election

-Elections to Barrow-in-Furness Borough Council was held on 1 May 2008.
+Elections to Barrow-in-Furness Borough Council were held on 1 May 2008.
 The whole of the council was up for election, with the number of councillors falling from 38 to 36, as a result of ward boundary changes enacted in February 2008.
 Councillors were elected for terms ranging between two and four years; where more than one councillor was elected in a ward, the councillor with the highest number of votes was granted the longer term.

 The election results were both tight and dramatic, with well-known local councillors failing to be re-elected and recounts in certain wards delaying the announcement of votes.
 No party gained control of the council, and local news sources claimed that the biggest winners from the election were the local People's Party, who quadrupled their number of councillors, and independent candidates campaigning against plans to open an Academy school in the town.
 Mirroring the results in other local elections across England and Wales held on the same day, the Conservative Party ended as the largest group on the council with the Labour Party's representation dropping heavily.